 During the wintertime, porous wooden flooring tends to contract and, in the summer, it often expands.
 This is completely normal.
 In fact, a healthy range for wood is between 60-80 degrees Fahrenheit and 35-55% relative humidity (RH).
 Low relative humidity, however,can cause gaps, shrinkage, cracks, and cupping to occur.
 So, if you experience any creaky floorboards, take notice of the RH in your home.
 If it is outside of the 35-55% range, you’ll likely see more gaps.
 You shouldn’t worry though – you can use a humidifier to improve your RH levels and keep conditions under control.
 Plus, normal gaps usually close up come spring and fall.
 But if your gaps don’t, it’s time to call in an expert to find out whether there’s another cause.

 Lower-quality materials, poor workmanship, and improper installation can result in noisy flooring.
 For the most part, squeaky floors are just a nuisance.
 However, depending on how bad the construction and installation are, you might need to rip it up and replace it with better materials.

 Floor Joist Damage

 Is this a problem?
 Not always.
-To determine if it is, in fact, a foundation issue, you need to look for other tell-tale signs.
+To determine if it is, in fact, a foundation issue, you need to look for other telltale signs.
 Some of the most common include soft spots in the flooring, uneven and sloping flooring, warped window and door frames, and bulging walls.
 If you notice any cracks in tiling, brickwork, at the corner of doors and windows, or where the ceiling and wall meet, this could also be a sign that the foundation is shifting below.
-Normal foundation movement is a normal part of settling but significant differential settlement can lead to serious damage to your flooring and the entire home.
+Normal foundation movement is a normal part of settling, but there’s a limit.
+Significant differential settlement can lead to serious damage to your flooring and the entire home.